 • Don’t shave

-The dog’s coat is made to favour both kinds of weather.
+The dog’s coat is designed to favour both kinds of weather.
 Groom your dog regularly to remove excess fur, which can trap heat.
-Its coat tries to keep the dog cool in summer, and in winter, it stores heat.
-So it is okay to trim its fur but avoid shaving it completely.
+The coat tries to keep the dog cool in summer, and in winter, it stores heat.
+So it is okay to trim the dog's fur, but avoid shaving it completely.
 Just stay within an inch and do not trim more than that.

 • Mind your walking hours.